Road Warriors: Bucs Win 31-26 At Green Bay, Reach Super Bowl

 Tom Brady and the Tampa Bay Buccaneers’ road magic have them heading home to the Super Bowl, the first team to play in one on their home field.Full Article

-Tom Brady and the Tampa Bay Buccaneers are headed home for the Super Bowl after defeating the Green Bay Packers in the NFC..
+The Green Bay Packers will have their chance for revenge as they prepare to hose Tom Brady and the Tampa Bay Buccaneers for the NFC..

-The Super Bowl will be Feb.
-7 in Tampa, Florida in the home stadium of the Bucs.
-The AFC team will be the winner of Kansas city vs...
+For all the heartbreak that came from the New Orleans Saints losing on the final play of the game in three straight post-season..